-Jesus and his parents knew the pressures of making ends meet, eking out an existence and sharing with others what he and his family were able to earn or grow or make in their modest environs.
+Jesus and his parents knew the pressures of making ends meet and sharing with others what that were able to earn or grow or make in their modest environs.
 In so doing, Jesus “progressed steadily in wisdom and age and grace before God and men,” as Saint Luke expresses it in his Gospel account (chapter 2, verse 52).

-Living in peace with all implies large doses of forgiveness and patience, since we all make mistakes and are regularly in need of being forgiven and of forgiving others.
-Mark Twain said we all need a sizeable plot of ground in which to bury the faults of our friends, or family members, neighbors, co-workers, superiors, with whomever we live and work.
+Living in peace with all implies large doses of forgiveness and patience, since we all make mistakes and are regularly in need of being forgiven and forgiving others.
+With this in mind, the American author Mark Twain said that we all need a sizeable plot of ground in which to bury the faults of our friends, or family members, neighbors, co-workers, superiors, with whomever we live and work.

 In his public ministry Jesus put forgiveness in terms of “seventy times seven times,” another way of saying we should forgive always and every time others offend us, not just four hundred ninety times!
-This is no easy task, but called for by those committed to Christ, who has offered us an example, along with his Mother Mary and his foster-father Joseph.
+That is not sn easy task, but called for by those committed to Christ, who has offered us an example, along with his mother Mary and his foster-father Joseph.

-Sure, we might say, but they were saints, specially chosen by God and thus immune from the temptations we all under go.
-Rather, they too experienced trials and temptations, including Jesus, God incarnate, but able to choose consistently (implying a free will), the ways of God over self-seeking or turning from God.
+Sure, we might say, but they were saints, specially chosen by God and immune from the temptations we mere mortals undergo.
+Rather, the Holy Family too must have experienced trials and temptations, including Jesus, God incarnate, but they were able to choose consistently (implying a free will), the ways of God rather than self-seeking or turning from God.

 We perhaps fail regularly in our choices, but are never to give up trying to do what is right, but always rely on the grace of God so that we can make progress in virtue and holiness.
 The saints are given as models for us to emulate, not so that stand back in awe, thinking we are incapable of coming anywhere near their virtue.